influxdata/telegraf/plugins/processors/date/README.md

 A few example usecases include:
 1) consumption data for utilities on per month basis
-2) bandwith capacity per month
+2) bandwidth capacity per month
 3) compare energy production or sales on a yearly or monthly basis

 ### Configuration